GAGGAGX/TP-KB-231-Novyk-Maksym/README.md

 Add a folder topic_05.
 Add assignments for Calc, CurrencyConverter, RockScissorPaper.

 # 2024-11-27
 Add a folder topic_06.
-Add assignments for Calc, Sort.
+Add assignments for CalcLog, Sort.